-It’s a grave mistake if you think providing healthcare coverage to all equates to providing quality healthcare for all.
-Sure, everyone gets under coverage; but does it ensure that they get the treatment they deserve?
+It’s a grave mistake if you think providing healthcare coverage equates to providing quality healthcare for all.
+Sure, everyone gets under coverage; but does it ensure that patients get the treatment they deserve?

 We have drugs being advertised on the TV which can’t be prescribed by doctors because they are too costly or not covered by the patient insurance; the same goes for treatment and medical procedures.

-Doctors are being encouraged with performance based pays but they lack the necessary resources to deliver quality service.
-USA spent $3.3 trillion on healthcare in 2016, but did it make any difference?
+Doctors are being encouraged with performance-based pays, but they lack the necessary resources to deliver quality service.
+The USA spent $3.3 trillion on healthcare in 2016, but did it make any difference?

-A government study developed by the National Research Council found that American die at much younger ages compared to most other high income countries.
+A government study developed by the National Research Council found that Americans die at much younger ages than most other high-income countries.
 What are we spending so much money on!

-We have so many political interventions regarding healthcare in a bid to make it universal- the Obamacare and the American Health Care Act are sadly not the right direction we are going!
+We have so many political interventions regarding healthcare to make it universal- the Obamacare and the American Health Care Act are sadly not the right directions we are going!